MrBrax/LiveStreamDVR/README.md

 # TwitchAutomator

+1. Place the downloaded files in a separate folder from your www directory.
-1. Install dependencies with composer.
+2. Install dependencies with composer.
-2. Install utilities with pip, see below
+3. Install utilities with pip, see below
+4. Point your webserver virtualhost to the `public` directory of this app, not the root.
-3. ~~Configure using the `config.json` file in the `config` directory.~~ Go to the settings page and set up basic stuff
+5. Go to the settings page and set up basic stuff, get api key from twitch dev site
-4. Visit `/sub` in your web browser to check that subscribing to the webhooks work.
-Make it automatic with a cronjob using wget/curl later (check `/settings` for syntax).
-Check `/subs` for subscription status. **This thing requires a public facing webserver.**
+6. Visit `/sub` in your web browser to check that subscribing to the webhooks work.
+7. Add cronjobs shown on the settings page.

+Check `/subs` for subscription status.

+**This thing requires a public facing webserver.**

 Follow this guide to hackjob nginx: https://serversforhackers.com/c/nginx-php-in-subdirectory

+Post issues/help on the issues tab above.
+I already run an up to date version, so starting fresh might break stuff.

 *One high-profile streamer VOD of 10 hours is about 30-50GB.*